 Modern animal shelters can provide some insight into a dog’s personality, needs and requirements.
 Many dogs at shelters are listed as “not suitable for a household with young children” or are restricted for adoption into single animal homes.
 Dogs that are older, or that have specific needs might find the best fit with a household that can tend to them with the one-on-one attention they deserve.

 Adopting an older dog allows you to give a loving home to a dog in need, and it can offer you well-being and health benefits.

-Australian Seniors is a leading provider of quality pet insurance for over-50s, covering up to 80% of your eligible vet bills for pets under the age of nine years.* Get a quick quote for pet insurance now to ensure your loyal companion will always have the care they deserve.
+Australian Seniors is a leading provider of quality pet insurance for over 50s, covering up to 80% of your eligible vet bills up to $12,000 each year.* Get a quick quote for Seniors Pet Insurance now to ensure your loyal companion will always have the care they deserve.

 13 Sep 2018